Wellbeing support at school

 One of the department's goals is that every child is known, valued and cared for.
 Here are some of the ways we help keep your child safe and happy.

-NSW public schools provide a range of other staff who contribute to personalised learning and support for students where needed.
+Public schools provide a range of other staff who contribute to personalised learning and support for students where needed.

 These positions include:

 - learning and support teachers and school learning support officers (SLSO)

 - community information and liaison officers

 Contact your school office if you think your child would benefit from these support services or you would like to know more.

 Students with disability and additional learning and support needs